 Some general notes on the graphs in the figure.
 The attitudes expressed by Promoters are more positive than those of Detractors.
 The responses from Detractors are more evenly distributed across themes: the first theme ((un)happiness) is touched on by twice as many respondents than the second theme (Switching services, churn).
 While the Promoters graph shows that the first theme (again, (un)happiness) is almost three times as common than the second theme (Telia) among the respondents.

 Do you work with answers to open-ended survey questions, NPS follow-up investigations, output from Customer Experience touchpoints, or other areas in which you need to gain rapid insight into large amounts of text?
-If so, we invite you to try out Gavagai Explorer, currently in public beta.
+If so, we invite you to try out Gavagai Explorer.